 Tesla’s Q3 financials confirmed the first 9 months sales at a level of about 15,500 units, with just over 14,000 sold domestically.
 A recent Q4 sales update that said approximately half of the 6,900 (6,892 to be specific) sold between October and December gave us a good handle on how things ended out 2013 for the company.

 As this is a list of US sales, we are now forced to shift away from tracking strictly production and deliveries for the company overall as they are delivering throughout Europe…so no one freak out when US sales don’t match total production from here on out.

 The Panamera S E-Hybrid has a combined 416 hp output (333 hp electric) and can get north of 60 mph in about 5 seconds, with a top speed of 167 mph.
 Pricing starts at $99,000.
 Also of interest, the S E-Hybrid is currently available at all Porsche dealers nationwide – a rare thing these days.

 We figure that any 3-digit number probably satisfies GM’s internal projections for the car.

-Fiat 500e: When it comes to reporting plug-in sales, we may have another Tesla on our hands here (as in they don’t report sales).
+Fiat 500e: When it comes to reporting plug-in sales, we have another Tesla on our hands here (as in they don’t report sales).